fbertran/formalisms/README.md

 ```

 Now, we can start the automaton definition.
-It begins with creating a new `Layer` object, and giving it a unique name:
+It begins with creating a new `Layer` object, and giving it a unique name.

 ```lua
 local automaton = Layer.new {